DopplerHQ/kubernetes-operator/README.md

 Kubernetes Secrets are, by default, stored as unencrypted base64-encoded strings.
 By default they can be retrieved - as plain text - by anyone with API access, or anyone with access to Kubernetes' underlying data store, etcd.
 Therefore, Kubernetes recommends enabling [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) to secure this data.

+Note: GKE and Amazon EKS both have this set by default

 ## Step 1: Deploy the Operator

+### Make sure to install [Helm](https://helm.sh/docs/intro/install/)

 ### Using Helm